gvwilson/shuttleworth2014/questions.md

 Questions and Answers from the Application Form
 ===============================================

-1. Describe the world as it is.
-(A description of the status quo and context in which you will be working, max 1500 ch)
+## 1. Describe the world as it is.
+(A description of the status quo and context in which you will be working)

 Scientists spend an increasing amount of time building and using software.
 However, most of them are never actually taught how to do